mrmowji/blog/draft/git.md

 ### Merge feature or topic branches

-- Consider the master branch as the stable project.
-It's for recording the evolution of a project.
-- Create a new branch for each major addition to your project.
-- Don’t create a branch if you can’t give it a specific name.
 - Create and checkout a branch for your feature.
 - `git branch` to make sure.
 - Work on it with the Basic workflow.